JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 Another regret could be summed up with `webpack.config.js`.
 I don't have a great memory of this decision.
 Either I thought it would be efficient to bundle my Node application, or it was bundled to make it easier to download from GitHub.
 Whatever the reason, I ended up using webpack to bundle my Node.js application.
 As a result, strange tools like Babel ended up being a part of my system.

 Every time I upgrade a project, the biggest pain point is around the build tooling.
 Sadly, in this case, I inflicted the pain on myself when it was not required.
+This introduced build complexity without a clear need for doing so.

 ## The features I forgot